 Yes, this malware can infect not only desktop computers, but also mobile devices, smartphones, and tablets as well.
-Also, ransomware does not make any distinction among victims: a private person can become a victim just like a huge corporation.

 ‘Ransomware is unique among cybercrime because in order for the attack to be successful, it requires the victim to become a willing accomplice after the fact.’ - James Scott, Sr. Fellow, Institute for Critical Infrastructure Technology.